stephenhand/karma-elm-test/README.md

 Known issues & limitations
 ------------

-* Doesn't correctly report skipped tests
+* Doesn't correctly report skipped tests - this information is not currently exposed by the core elm-test test runner

 * Only supports projects where a single elm-packages.json for the code under test is in the root directory, more flexibility is required.

 Roadmap
 -------------

-The following things are on my list for doing ASAP (in approximate priority order:
+The following things are on my list for doing ASAP (in approximate priority order):

 * Fix above outstanding issues